CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 # Terminating you sandbox and cleanup

 This concludes this learning lab.
 We hope you got an overview of provisioning and de-provisioning IKS clusters using Intersight UI.
-If you would like to automate what you just did with Terraform, please check out the following sandbox:
+If you would like to automate what you just did using Terraform, please check out the following sandbox:

 https://devnetsandbox.cisco.com/RM/Diagram/Index/daad55dd-45f1-46c6-a1b4-7339b318c970?diagramType=Topology